 Form 3.4 B - Faculty and Advisory Commitment to Learning (cont.)
-Describe how the advisory committee is sufficient in membership and frequency of meetings to achieve the program goals and outcomes.
-Attach a copy of the minutes from the most recent meeting.
-Describe how preceptors are sufficient to achieve the field experience goals and outcomes.
+Describe how the advisory committee is sufficient in membership and frequency of meetings to ach nieve tha program goals and outcomes.
+Attach a copy of the minutes from the most recent meetings. neve the Describe how preceptors are sufficient to achieve the field experience goals and outcomes.
 Include how the College meets the required minimum hours and directly supervised preceptor hours.